ArielLevovich/CPP_EX2_24/README.md

 }
 ```
 In this test, we would evaluate how the shortest path length changes after the graph is decremented.
 The decrement could lead to a negative cycle, which would fundamentally alter the results from shortest path algorithms like Floyd-Warshall or Bellman-Ford, which need to be employed instead of Dijkstra's in the presence of negative weights.

-### Conclusion
-Each operator within the `Graph` class has been carefully implemented to allow intuitive graph manipulations.
-These operators can significantly influence the behavior of graph algorithms, either enhancing capabilities, introducing limitations, or necessitating the use of different algorithms to accommodate changes in graph properties like edge weights and connectivity.